 If you’re looking to stay in Tulum on a budget, staying in the town itself is the best option.

-There are many hostels in Tulum Pueblo, which is unsurprising given its roots as a backpacker getaway.
+Tulum Pueblo has many hostels, which is unsurprising given its roots as a backpacker getaway.
 Rooms start around $10 USD/night.

 Another inexpensive option is getting an Airbnb in town.
 When I was searching back in February, I had a list of 25 or more Airbnbs in the center of town that ranged between $30 and $50 USD/night.
 They were all adorable.
 If you’re going as a couple or with a group of friends, you can find a nicer, slightly more expensive place and split the cost.

-If you want to stay along the beach as I did, you’ll end up spending more.
+You’ll spend more if you want to stay along the beach as I did.